 Middle East Investment: Venture Funding in MENA by Country and Industry

-Egypt: A distant second in terms of total North Africa and Middle East investment (13%), Egypt completed 7 more deals in 2019 compared to the UAE.
-Confirming the assumption that due to its size, the country is investing less money in more deals.
+Egypt: A distant second in terms of total MENA investment (13%), Egypt completed seven more deals in 2019 compared to the UAE, confirming the assumption that due to its size the country is investing less money in more deals.

 Saudi Arabia: Rounding out the top three in terms of deal value closed is Saudi Arabia.
 Saudi Arabia’s position is expected to increase in the upcoming years due to the government’s efforts to diversify the economy.

-Delivery and Transport realized large growth in investment dollars with 10% growth from 2018.
-This mimics trends from US investments as delivery startups continue to compete for the expanding market.
+Delivery and transport realized large growth in investment dollars with 10% growth from 2018.
+This mimics trends from USA investments as delivery startups continue to compete for the expanding market.